edwardmlyte/cm-testbed/README.md

 # cm-testbed
 A playground for testing out chartmuseum index generation

-`gen-charts.py <dir>` will quickly generate a load (2000) of helm charts for you, requires a directory on which to generate from
+`gen-charts.py <dir>` will quickly generate a load (2000) of helm charts for you, requires an existing chart directory on which to generate from

 `dockerrun.sh` runs the docker image of chartmuseum with the `charts` directory as it's chart storage location